Texas-Aerial-Robotics/software-workshop/README.md

 Its good to keep your linux package tool up to date, call it Linux Maintenance.
 Run:

-'sudo apt update && sudo apt upgrade'
+` sudo apt update && sudo apt upgrade `

 Occasionally run this command when you are in your Ubuntu environment.